 One thing that Jessica does extremely well is she pushes the limits on a conservative dress code but constantly looks neat and is only ever risky around the neckline.
 She’ll never wear anything strapless, but for her, just off the shoulder is something she’ll wear for ‘another day at the office’.

 If you’ve got no bum & thin legs:

-If you have this shape you probably feel that pencil skirts make you look like a lolly pop.
+If you have this shape you probably feel that pencil skirts make you look like a lollypop.
 And yes, if worn incorrectly, you will.
 Balance out your bottom half with a pencil skirt that has some extra structure to it.
-Whether that’s an asymmetric cut, a peplum, a bulk waist tie or a large print.
+Whether that’s an asymmetric cut, a peplum, a bulky waist tie or a large print.

 If you have no waist:

 Jessica Pearson doesn’t have much of a defined waist, she’s got a shaped backside that you can see when she stands side on, but generally, she’s got a relatively athletic figure.
 Adding a waist belt, extra ruffles and shape around the bust and hips and a belt will always help.
 Dresses that gather around the waist and are sewn off centre (like a wrap dress) will always give the illusion of a smaller waist.
 You can also wear 3/4 sleeves to bring more attention to your waist!
 And voila!
 You have that cinch you’ve always wanted!